Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

-Together, the choice of map (composed of $K$ districts with $N_k$ seats each) and social choice function $F$ define an election procedure.
-Given data on voters and assumptions on how they select or rank candidates (as detailed in \Cref{sec:socialchoiceprops}), the procedure determines the set of $N$ winners.
+Together, the choice of map ($K$ contiguous districts with $N_k$ seats each) and social choice function $F$ define an election.
+Given data on voters and assumptions on how they rank candidates (detailed in \Cref{sec:socialchoiceprops}), the procedure determines the set of $N$ winners.
+(In our empirical optimization approach, we use a probabilistic approach to compute the \textit{expected} seat share based on the variance of past elections to model the heterogeneous political elasticity and noise among different constituencies.)

 \parbold{Evaluation metrics.} An election procedure can be evaluated based on the set of winners it produces.
 To measure outcomes across parties, we primarily consider \textit{proportionality}: how does the fraction of winners $w_p$ belonging to each party $p \in \{R,D\}$ (seat share) compare to the fraction of voters $y_p$ (vote share); the \textit{proportionality gap} is the difference $| w_R - y_R | $.
 The larger the gap, the more that the procedure favors one party over another.
 In \Cref{sec:intra}, we further consider \textit{intra-party} measures, i.e., how the election procedure influences within-party differences.